flynnbr11/QMLA/README.md

 In a separate terminal window, go to QMD/Launch, which contains scripts `local_launch.sh` and `parallel_launch.sh`.
 These implement QMLA locally or on a cluster respectively; they contain the top-level controls of interest:

-* Binary settings - top level
+* Run level
-    * num_tests: how many independent QMLA instances to run
+    * `num_tests`: how many independent QMLA instances to run

+* Instance level
+    * `growth_rule`: which QMLA growth rule to implement.
-    * qhl_test: don't perform full QMLA tree, just run QHL on known/set true model.
+    * `qhl_test`: don't perform full QMLA tree, just run QHL on known/set true model.
-    * multiple_qhl: perform QHL on preset list of models
+    * `multiple_qhl`: perform QHL on preset list of models
-    * do_further_qhl: perform QHL refinement stage on preferred models after QMLA has finished.
+    * `do_further_qhl`: perform QHL refinement stage on preferred models after QMLA has finished.
-    * exp_data: (1) use set of experimental data; (0) generate data according to simulated
-    * simulate_experiment: use the growth rule set by experimental data but generate true data according to set model
+    * `alt_growth_rules`: growth rules to concurrently implement in the same instance.
+        The main growth rule specifies the target system, while alternative growth rules can consider different classes of models.

-* QHL parmaeters:
+* model learning parmaeters:
-** prt: number of particles
+    * `prt`: number of particles used for model learning in the Bayesian inference framework.
-** exp: number of epochs/experiments to run
+    * `exp`: number of epochs/experiments to run for the Bayesian inference.
-** pgh: (deprecated) parmameters related to heuristic used for generating experimental times.
-** ra: resampler a parameter
-** rt: resampler t parameter

-The user need not change controls listed under QMD Settings as these do not materially impact how QMLA proceeds (they are used for consistency e.g. for creating paths to store results).
+The user need not change controls listed underneath, as these do not materially impact how QMLA proceeds (they are used for consistency e.g. for creating paths to store results).

 ## Growth rules
-The main control the user must change for their purposes is which growth rule is used.
+The main control the user must change for their purposes is which `growth_rule` is used.
 Growth rules are the mechanism by which the user can control how QMLA progresses: they specify the logic used to combine previously considered models, to produce unseen models to test against the system.

-Within the launch script, the user can specify `exp_growth_rule` and `sim_growth_rule`.

-If
-* exp_data==1 => exp_growth_rule is assigned
-* exp_data==0 => sim_growth_rule is assigned (pure simulation)
-* simulate_experiment => exp_growth_rule is used, generating data according to the true model set within the growth rule.
+User growth rules can be written as sub-classes of the GrowthRule class.
+See the documentation for details of how to do this.